appcelerator-archive/appc.composite/README.md

 }
 ```

 This applies to all the methods.
-For example, a findOne could look like this:
+For example, a findByID could look like this:

 ```javascript
 {